SAMMISolutions/docs/doc_posts/_components/voice.md

 The password for SAMMI Voice is optional.
 If you do want to set a password, ensure that you set it so it matches the `Password` field in your SAMMI Core settings for your local API.

+{% include image.html w="75" src="https://i.imgur.com/c9gBzay.png" alt="Local API settings in SAMMI Core" external="true" %}

 If you want SAMMI Voice to immediately start listening when you open SAMMI Voice, tick the 'Listen on Startup' checkbox.

-{% include image.html w="75" src="https://i.imgur.com/RabHuYa.png" alt="Local API settings in SAMMI Core" external="true" %}

 ### Triggers
 The Triggers tab for SAMMI Voice is where you list all the triggers you want to use to trigger your SAMMI buttons.
 Each line represents a different trigger that can be used on your buttons.